kirzolaa/Arrowhead/README.md

 # Arrowhead Matrix and Berry Phase Calculation
+# Important note: This project is deprecated
+# use only the generalized folder if cloning to generate the vectors:D
 This project implements and optimizes Arrowhead matrix generation and Berry phase calculations for quantum systems.

 ## Project Structure